-Types of penalties Descriptions
+Types of Penalties Descriptions

 Verbal Warning Verbal alert

 Yellow Card One team receives a Yellow Card: The operating interface for the offending robot is blocked for 5 seconds and those for other robots are blocked for 2 seconds.
 If the offending robot is a Sentry, its chassis will be powered off for five seconds while the other surviving robots will have their HP deducted by 5% of their current Maximum HP.
 If the offending robot is not a Sentry, the Referee System will automatically deduct the offending robot's HP by 15% of its Maximum HP, while the remaining surviving robots (except for Sentries) will have their HP deducted by 5% of their Maximum HP.
-For each Yellow Card that is issued against the robot in the next 30 seconds, the deducted percentage will be twice that of the previous deduction for that robot, and 5% for the other surviving robots (except for Sentry Robots).
+If the robot receives a Yellow Card again within 30 seconds after it receives a Yellow Card, the deducted percentage of their current Maximum HP will be twice that of the previous deduction for that robot, and 5% for the other surviving robots (except for Sentry Robots).
 Example 1: A Standard Robot has a Maximum HP of 200 while the other robots in the team have a Maximum HP of 100.
-If the offending robot receives a Yellow Card at the 15th, 25th, and 58th second of the competition respectively, the HP deduction caused by each of the Yellow Cards shall be as follows: The offending robot's HP is deducted by 30, 60 and 30 respectively.
+If the offending robot receives a Yellow Card at the 15th, 25th, and 58th second of the competition respectively, The HP deduction caused by each of the Yellow Cards shall be as follows: The offending robot's HP is deducted HP for the other robots are 5, 5 and 5.
+Example 2: A Standard Robot has a Maximum HP of 200 while the other robots in the team have a Maximum HP of 100.
+If the offending robot receives a Yellow Card at the 15th, 25th, and 50th second of the competition respectively, The HP deduction caused by each of the Yellow Cards shall be as follows: The offending robot's HP is deducted by 30, 60 and 120 respectively.
 The deducted HP for the other robots are 5, 5 and 5.
-Example 2: A Standard Robot has a Maximum HP of 100.
-If the offending robot receives a Yellow Card at the 15th, 25th, and 40th second of the competition respectively, the HP deduction caused by each of the Yellow Cards shall be as follows: The offending robot's HP is deducted by 30, 60 and 120 respectively.
-The deducted HP for the other robots are 5, 5 and 5.
 In each round, a robot that has been issued a cumulative four Yellow Card Warnings will receive a Red Card Warning.
-A Both-team Yellow Card is issued: